frank200038/lowkey/lowkey-examples/Shop/README.md

 Local commands will not be sent to the server.
 Thus they will not be recorded or broadcasted to other clients.

-Global commands will be sent to the server and will be recorded and broadcasted to other clients. **With the exception of `CREATEVIEWPOINT` and `APPLYVIEW` which will not be broadcasted to other clients.**
+Global commands will be sent to the server and will be recorded and broadcasted to other clients.